gvwilson/thirdbit/_posts/2015/2015-05-19-online-instructor-training.md

   instead of having an extended course going all the time.
   (I think we'll still need the extended course to reach people who can't get together in groups for intensive courses.)
-  We should know in four weeks&mdash;we'll let you know when we do.
+  We should know in four weeks–we'll let you know when we do.
 </p>